gu-dsan6725/bookmarks2/README.md

 1. Add your contribution as a line in the markdown table, make sure to view the rendered README to confirm that the table formatting is not broken.
 1. Make sure that you put an appropriate value in the `Cateogry` field and useful information in the `Description` field (the description should not exceed 10-words).
-1. If you are using an existing `Category` then add your line just after the last line in that `Category`, if you are creating a new `Category` then add your line to the end of the table.
+1. If you are using an existing `Category` then add your line just after the last line in that `Category`'s table.
+If you want to add a new category then create a new section for it similar to the other sections.
 1. Prefer adding actionable content such as a code sample or a blog post with code.
 If you are adding a link to a paper then also include a link to its associated GitHub code repo.

 ## License